Millis Jackson Research Scholarship

 Applications are welcomed from current students in the Department of Microbiology and Immunology.
 All students must be enrolled at the University of Melbourne to receive payment of the scholarship.

-All applicants for the Millis Jackson Research Scholarship must complete and submit the Scholarship Application Form to Aradhana Deoki email@example.com by the due date.
+All applicants for the Millis Jackson Research Scholarship must complete and submit the Scholarship Application Form to Aradhana Deoki firstname.lastname@example.org by the 8 April.

 Department / Centre